Sample Size and Confidence Interval Calculator

 5. The result tells you how many completed surveys you need for each population.
 The "Uncorrected" confidence interval is for data that is not a continuous, normal distribution.

-To determine how many invitations need to be distributed divide the above number by the anticipated response rate.
-For example, if you need 483 completed surveys and you anticipate a 30% response rate you need to mail 1,610 surveys (483/.3).
+To determine how many surveys need to be distributed, divide the above number by the anticipated response rate.
+For example, if you need 483 completed surveys and you anticipate a 30% response rate, you need to mail 1,610 surveys (483/.3).

 Please enter a number in the Error Desired and Population Size fields then tab out of those fields to calculate.